 Category 1: IB World Schools experiencing temporary financial difficulties owing to unpredictable circumstances beyond their control

-Category 2: IB World Schools or implementing schools that can clearly demonstrate that they are significantly widening access to IB programme(s) and/or that they will be significantly contributing to a more diverse, inclusive IB Community
+Category 2: IB World Schools or implementing schools (i.e. IB PYP and IB MYP candidate schools) that can clearly demonstrate that they are significantly widening access to IB programme(s) and/or that they will be significantly contributing to a more diverse, inclusive IB Community - for example, the addition of the IBCC.

 Nature of the grants